Best & Worst Chevrolet Colorado Years

 The 2004 Chevy Colorado

-The 1st Gen Colorado hit the streets in 2004, aiming to combine American truck strength with metropolitan practicality.
+The 1st Gen Colorado hit the streets in 2004, aiming to combine American truck power with urban practicality.
 Did it succeed?
-Well, let’s discover.
+Well, let’s find out.

 The Best Years: 2009, 2010, 2011

-These years are when Chevy really reached its zenith.
+These years are when Chevy really reached its pinnacle.
 What made them stand out?

 • A beefy 5.3-liter V8 engine option, cranking out 300 horses.
 Towing just got a whole lot easier.